Ministry of Culture (Romania)

 The Ministry of Culture of Romania (Ministerul Culturii) is one of the ministries of the Government of Romania.
-The current position holder is Lucian Romașcanu from the Social Democratic Party (PSD).
+The current position holder is András István Demeter from the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ).

 The Romanian National Institute of Historical Monuments, part of this ministry, maintains the list of historical monuments in Romania.
 The list, created in 2004–2005, contains historical monuments entered in the National Cultural Heritage of Romania.